Old Man's War: Themes

 Old Man's War sits in the military science fiction genre but themes of the ethics of life extension, friendship, marriage, the significance of mortality, what makes one human, and individual identity are present within the novel.
 Aging plays its biggest role near the beginning of the novel with the CDF being able to find a way to reverse the effects of aging.
 The themes of marriage and friendship are explored in the characterization of John Perry through his continued love of his dead wife and his later meetings with Jane.
 When it comes to identity and humanity John Perry is the focus of attention and his characteristics by the end of the novel determine whether or not the reader believes John Perry is still human.

-Scalzi states that he was influenced by Robert Heinlein's Starship Troopers and modeled his book's format after Heinlein’s novels.
+Scalzi states that he was influenced by Robert Heinlein's Starship Troopers and modeled his book's format after Heinlein's novels.
 He wanted to make the story as sympathetic as possible to the reader in which one can understand events such as being in a war.

 Scalzi took what he learned about Heinlein and produced four lessons on how to create a novel centered on characters.
 These lessons are that a story should only exist for its characters, make room in the characters for the reader, make the characters talk like people, and make the characters act like people.
 His novel's themes were based on the four lessons in which to make a character as connectable as possible while still keeping his theme of space military.

+Publication history

+The printed novel was first officially released as hardcover on January 1, 2005, by Tor Books, which is an unusual date for a book, because it is a national holiday and it was a Saturday that year, whereas nearly all traditionally published books in the United States are published on Tuesdays.
+However, Scalzi states that the book was available in bookstores and at online distributors by December 2004.
+The first printing of Old Man’s War was 3,700 copies and was sold out within three weeks.
+Because of this success, Tor made the uncommon step of reprinting the novel as a trade paperback.

+Although it is usually referred to as Scalzi's debut novel, he published his first novel Agent to the Stars as shareware on his website already in 1999, and before Tor contracted the novel, there was a serialised online version of Old Man's War, too, self-published chapter by chapter in 2002.